ellman121/LyricBar/README.md

 <img src="https://elliottrarden.me/assets/LyricBar_Screenshot.png" height="400" width="400">

 ## Installation
-Open the .xcodeproj and build it.
+Open the .xcworkspace and build it.
 I am working on a better release format, I promise.

 #### Post Install
 You may get a warning about security opening applications from unverified developers.
 If you trust me / the code you can read above you can bypass macOS security in `System Preferences -> Security -> General`